MicheleGrieco/microblog/README.md

 ## Next Steps

-* Add the ability to create new posts in the database
+* Add the ability to edit and delete posts
-* Display real posts from the database on the home and user pages
 * Improve user profile management (e.g., allow avatar upload)
-* Add post pagination
+* Add post search functionality
 * Prepare for deployment to a production server

 ---